-Summary: Seattle home prices are through the roof, so a down payment can be tough to scrounge together when it comes time to secure a mortgage.
-But there are some strategies you can employ to keep the down payment as low as possible to make buying a home a reality in 2019 or 2020.
+Summary: Seattle home prices are very high, so a down payment can be tough to scrounge together when it comes time to secure a mortgage.
+But there are some strategies you can employ to keep the down payment as low as possible to make buying a home a reality in 2020.

-With the median home price in Seattle now clearing well over $700,000, more and more buyers are seeking ways to lower their down payments.
-Here are three financing strategies for those seeking a small down payment on a Seattle home loan in 2019 and 2020.
+With the median home price in Seattle now clearing over $750,000 right now, more and more buyers are seeking ways to lower their down payments.
+Here are three financing strategies for those seeking a small down payment on a Seattle home loan in 2020.

 Related: Low down payment purchase options

 1. Broaden your search to more affordable areas around Seattle.